Cork Premier Senior Hurling Championship: 21st century

 The redeveloped Páirc Uí Chaoimh became the regular final venue in 2017.

 The introduction of a "back door" system at inter-county level in the All-Ireland Championship in 1997 led to the idea of introducing a second chance for defeated teams at county level.
 In 2000 a double-elimination format was introduced which afforded all club teams a second chance by remaining in the championship after a first-round defeat.
 In the two decades that followed the championship format continued to evolve with a number of minor tweaks.
 The provision of a second chance for defeated teams was later expanded to allow teams the opportunity of being defeated twice and still remain in the championship.
 The splitting of the intermediate grade in two resulted in the introduction of relegation in 2006, with Delanys becoming the first team to be relegated that year.
 Prior to this teams were allowed to decide for themselves if they wanted to regrade or retain their senior status.
 In 2015 the championship once again reverted to a double-elimination format.
+Since 2020 the championship start with a group stage and concludes with a single-elimination knock-out phase.

 Redevelopment of Páirc Uí Chaoimh saw the final played outside of its regular venue for the first time in nearly 40 years, with the 2015 and 2016 finals being played at Páirc Uí Rinn.